-1. Fishing for Dissostichus spp. on Elan Bank (Statistical Division 58.4.3a) outside areas of national jurisdiction shall be limited to the exploratory longline fishery by Australia and Japan.
-The fishery shall be conducted by Australian and Japanese flagged vessels using longlines only.
-No more than one vessel per country shall fish at any one time.

-Catch limit 2.

-2. The total catch of Dissostichus spp. on Elan Bank (Statistical Division 58.4.3a) outside areas of national jurisdiction in the 2002/03 season shall not exceed a precautionary catch limit of 250 tonnes.
+- 1. Fishing for Dissostichus spp. on Elan Bank (Statistical Division 58.4.3a) outside areas of national jurisdiction shall be limited to the exploratory fishery by Argentina, Australia, Ukraine, Russia and the USA.
+The fishery shall be conducted by Argentine, Australian, Ukrainian, Russian and US flagged vessels using longlines only and one Australian flagged vessel using trawl only.
+No more than one vessel per country shall fish at any one time. - Catch limit - 2.
+The total catch of Dissostichus spp. on Elan Bank (Statistical Division 58.4.3a) outside areas of national jurisdiction in the 2003/04 season shall not exceed a precautionary catch limit of 250 tonnes.

-3. For the purpose of the exploratory longline fishery for Dissostichus spp. on Elan Bank (Statistical Division 58.4.3a) outside areas of national jurisdiction, the 2002/03 season is defined as the period from 1 May to 31 August 2003, or until the catch limit is reached, whichever is sooner.

-4. The by-catch in this fishery shall be regulated as set out in Conservation Measure 33-03.
+- 3. For the purpose of the exploratory longline fishery for Dissostichus spp. on Elan Bank (Statistic al Division 58.4.3a) outside areas of national jurisdiction, the 2003/04 season is defined as the period from 1 May to 31 August 2004, or until the catch limit is reached, whichever is sooner. - 4.
+For the purpose of the trawl fishery for Dissostichus spp. on Elan Bank (Statistical Division 58.4.3a) outside areas of national jurisdiction, the 2003/04 season is defined as the period from 1 December 2003 to 30 November 2004, or until the catch limit is reached, whichever is sooner. - By-catch - 5.
+The by-catch in this fishery shall be regulated as set out in Conservation Measure 33-03.

-5. The operation of this fishery shall be carried out in accordance with Conservation Measure 25-02 so as to minimise the incidental mortality of seabirds in the course of fishing.
+6. The operation of this fishery shall be carried out in accordance with Conservation Measure 25-02 so as to minimise the incidental mortality of seabirds in the course of fishing.